 While reading about various dishes in middle eastern cuisine, I was surpised about one common ingredient in most of the dishes i.e. ‘Chickpeas’.
 Apart from Hummus, Falafel, Balela Salad; chickpea is frequently used in various curries, soup & shawarma recipes.

-This is a simple fuss-free vegan falafel recipe & completely gluten free too.
 It has just few ingredients & if you follow the exact steps, I am sure you will nail it in first attempt itself.

 Traditionally Falafel balls are deep fried but you can also make them in air fryer, appe pan or bake them for a healthier version.
 The ingredients & process of making falafel will be same in each method, the only change will be in last step i.e. the cooking method.